-- The SEND Code DDA adheres to the following principles: - A young person with special educational needs or a disability should have their needs met. - The special educational needs of young people or those with a disability will normally be met in the mainstream setting if possible. - $\circ$ $\;$ The views of the young person should be sought and taken into account. - Parents/carers have a vital role to play in supporting their child's education. - Young people with SEND should be offered full access to a broad, balanced and relevant education, including an appropriate curriculum. - The Trust academies will not discriminate SEND students in admissions, in any aspect of school/academy life or in exclusion from the school/academy. - Each academy will develop an accessibility plan. - There will be key individuals within each academy who share a responsibility for those students identified as having SEND. - o A senior leader with responsibility for SEN and disability; - The Headteacher/Principal; - The Special Needs Co-ordinator (SENCo); - Progress Leaders/Heads of Year/House Leaders; - Class/Subject Teachers; - Subject Leaders; - Teaching Assistants - The SENCo, in collaboration with the Principal/Headteacher and Trustees/LGBs are responsible for: - Overseeing strategic development and SEND policy and provision to raise achievement of SEND students. - Co-ordinating provision for students with special educational needs. - Developing effective ways of overcoming barriers to learning and sustaining effective teaching through analysis and assessment of students' needs by monitoring the quality of teaching and standards of students' achievements and by setting targets for improvement. - Collaboration with curriculum/subject leaders and pastoral colleagues to ensure that learning for all students is given equal priority and that available resources are used to maximum effect.
+The SEND Code adheres to the following principles:

+- A young person with special educational needs or a disability should have their needs met. - The special educational needs of young people or those with a disability will normally be met in the mainstream setting if possible. - \circ $\;$ The views of the young person should be sought and taken into account. - Parents/carers have a vital role to play in supporting their child's education. - Young people with SEND should be offered full access to a broad, balanced and relevant education, including an appropriate curriculum. - The Trust academies will not discriminate SEND students in admissions, in any aspect of school/academy life or in exclusion from the school/academy. - Each academy will develop an accessibility plan.

+There will be key individuals within each academy who share a responsibility for those students identified as having SEND.

+- $\circ~$ A senior leader with responsibility for SEN and disability;

+- The Headteacher/Principal;

+- The Special Needs Co-ordinator (SENDCo);

+- Progress Leaders/Heads of Year/House Leaders;

+- Subject Leaders;

+- Class/Subject Teachers;

+- o Teaching Assistants

+The SENDCo, in collaboration with the Principal/Headteacher and Trustees/LGBs are responsible for:

+- Overseeing strategic development and SEND policy and provision to raise achievement of SEND students. - \circ $\,$ Co-ordinating provision for students with special educational needs.

-- Leading and managing colleagues with specific responsibilities to support SEND students. - $\circ$ $\;$ Overseeing the records of all children with special educational needs and disabilities - Liaising with parents of children with SEND. - Contributing to the in-service training of staff. - Liaising with external agencies including the Local Authorities (LA) support and educational psychology services, health and social services, Connexions and voluntary bodies.
+- Developing effective ways of overcoming barriers to learning, and sustaining effective teaching through analysis and assessment of students' needs by; monitoring the quality of teaching and standards of students' achievements and by setting targets for improvement. - Collaboration with curriculum/subject leaders and pastoral colleagues, to ensure that learning for all students is given equal priority and that available resources are used to maximum effect. - \circ $\;$ Leading and managing colleagues with specific responsibilities to support SEND students. - Overseeing the records of all children with special educational needs and disabilities. - Liaising with parents of children with SEND. - Contributing to the in-service training of staff. - Liaising with external agencies including the Local Authorities (LA) support and educational psychology services, health and social services, medical services and voluntary bodies where appropriate.

 The Headteacher/Principal and the Local Governing Bodies will delegate the responsibility for the dayto-day implementation of SEND to specific staff in each academy.
 These are given in Appendix 1.
-The SENCo at each academy will have qualified teacher status.
+The SENDCo at each academy will have qualified teacher status and undertaken adequate and appropriate training in line with SENDCo qualifications.